Students in the BA Religiewetenschappen must have completed ‘Christendom: de Basics’ (Christianity: the Basics).

 Mode of instruction

 The final mark will be determined as a weighted average of two marks:

-RESIT: students who have participated in all elements of the course, but scored an overall insufficient mark are entitled to a resit.
-For the field reports (40%), students will be given a chance to hand in new versions.
-For the exam, students will be given a chance to resit the exam (60%).
+Students who have participated in all elements of the course, but scored an overall insufficient mark are entitled to a resit.
+For the Field Reports (40%), students are able to submit resit versions within 10 days of receiving the mark and feedback.
+For those who fail to submit the reports by the original deadlines, students are given 10 days from the original deadline to submit (this is considered a resit version with no chance of an additional resit).
+For the Final Exam, students will be given a chance to resit the exam (60%).

 Charles E. Farhadian, ed.
 Introducing World Christianity (Oxford: Wiley-Blackwell, 2012).